raiza2309/Embedded-System/README.md

-Repository For Sistem Terbenam & IOT
+Repository For Sistem Terbenam & IOT.
+Check the other branch for more script to use.
+Thanks!

 Build with Arduino in Proteus